Johny Narkle: Career

+Geraldton Buccaneers (2020; 2022–2025)

 In 2020, Narkle joined the Geraldton Buccaneers of the State Basketball League (SBL).
 After the SBL season was cancelled due to the COVID-19 pandemic, Narkle debuted for the Buccaneers in the West Coast Classic.
 With the team having lost their imports and also key local players, Narkle was required to fill a starting role in his first season which fast tracked his development.
 He finished the season with four-straight double digit games.
 In 12 games, he averaged 9.17 points, 5.17 rebounds and 2.83 assists per game.

 Narkle impressed with Chapman Valley in the Great Northern Football League (GNFL) at the end of 2020.
 He subsequently joined the Subiaco Football Club of the West Australian Football League (WAFL) in 2021.
 He played seven games for Subiaco's WAFL reserves team.
 He switched back to basketball in 2022.

 Narkle returned to the Geraldton Buccaneers for the 2022 NBL1 West season.
 He was named Sixth Man of the Year and helped the Buccaneers reach the NBL1 West grand final, where they lost 91–79 to the Rockingham Flames.
 In 24 games, he averaged 8.0 points, 3.67 rebounds and 1.17 steals per game.